 Facebook?
 It can help, especially if your friends spread the word by sharing your links.
-I’ve had quite a lot of fun giving the planet of Tsarina a Facebook page.
+At least with Tallis Steelyard, I’ve always got something fun for people to read

 Goodreads?
 Yes, you’ll see sales and you’ll actually get a lot of support, but you’ll have to become part of the community.
 You’ll have to spend time, interact with people, chat, and just join in.
 Just spamming them and moving on is going to get you nowhere.